pengzhangzhi/Benchmark-Traffic-flow-prediction-/README.md

 bash train_TaxiNYC.sh
 ```

+Note: This repo is adpoted from https://github.com/UNIMIBInside/Smart-Mobility-Prediction.

+Due to technical reasons, I did not fork their code.

 ## Repository structure
 Each of the main folders is dedicated to a specific deep learning network.
 Some of them were taken and modified from other repositories associated with the source paper, while others are our original implementations.
 Here it is an exhaustive list: